lenymo/glennmccomb-com/content/articles/create-sequential-animations-for-your-react-angular-vue-app-using-sass-and-css-animations.md

 ---
-title: >-
-  Create awesome sequential animations for your React / Angular / Vue app using Sass and CSS animations
+title: Create sequential animations for your React / Angular / Vue app using Sass and CSS animations
 date: '2018-04-16T17:20:46+10:00'
 categories:
   - development
+toc: true
 ---

-{{< lead >}}In this article I’m going to demonstrate a very simple technique to write CSS animations using the power of Sass’ for loop.{{< /lead >}}
+{{< lead >}}In this article I'm going to demonstrate a very simple technique to write CSS animations using the power of Sass' for loop.{{< /lead >}}

 ## Why even animate things?